Nothing Feels Good: Aftermath and accolades

 Nothing Feels Good pushed the band to the forefront of the emo music scene, forging the way for releases such as Something to Write Home About (1999) by the Get Up Kids and Bleed American (2001) by Jimmy Eat World.
 The band became the most successful emo act of the era with sales of Nothing Feels Good reaching the mid-five figures, becoming a defining album in the genre's second wave.
-Bohlen featured on "A Praise Chorus", a track from Bleed American, where he referenced "Why Did Ever We Meet".
+Paste writer Justin Jacobs said that "few albums sum up the mid-'90s emo movement in sound or attitude" than Nothing Feels Good.
+Bohlen later featured on "A Praise Chorus", a track from Bleed American, where he referenced "Why Did Ever We Meet".
 Mike Damante of the Houston Chronicle said "Red & Blue Jeans" acted as a blueprint for the likes of Taking Back Sunday and New Found Glory.
 Similarly, the polaroid-esque aesthetic of the album's cover influenced countless other emo groups.
 Eduardo Cepeda of Vice said the artwork was "one of the quintessential visual cues in the emo canon," and also within Jade Tree's roster as Owen and Gnewikow worked on a lot of releases for the label.
 In a 2002 interview, Gnewikow said that while he loved the album, it "colored everything we did after that because we were reacting to it".

 Nothing Feels Good has appeared on various best-of emo album lists by Drowned in Sound, Kerrang!, LA Weekly, Louder, Rolling Stone, and Treblezine, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Similarly, tracks from it have appeared on best-of emo songs lists by NME, Stereogum and Vulture.
 The album's title was used for the book of the same name by Andy Greenwald.
 Mike Kinsella covered "Forget Me" under the moniker Owen for this album Other People's Songs (2014).